Samsung/tizen-docs/docs/application/tizen-studio/common-tools/certificate-registration.md

 ## Creating a Certificate Profile

+>**Note**
+>
+>It is recommended to keep your certificates and password safe in the local repo to prevent it from being compromised.

 You can create a new certificate profile with the Certificate Manager:

 1. In the Tizen Studio menu, select **Tools > Certificate Manager**.